Nearshoring vs Offshoring Models Comparison for 3 Regions: Trends, Stats, Costs, Leading Countries and Companies

 Reasons Why Western Europe Countries Hire Nearshore Team

 Stepping back from the communist regime in some Eastern European countries, they have rapidly started inclining to change business models, which led them to develop and promote outsourcing services.
-Such a phenomenon resulted in offshoring vs nearshoring to the US, Canada, Asia, and Germany, Switzerland, Denmark accordingly.
+Such a phenomenon resulted in offshoring vs nearshoring popularity in the US, Canada, Asia, and Germany, Switzerland, Denmark accordingly.

 With an immense skill set and educational background, IT professionals’ key specializations include Java 13.92%, Python 4.42%, and JavaSprit 28.36%.
 More than 20.000 software development departments export 70% of their services to the US and Western European countries via the offshore development model and nearshore outsourcing model respectively.